 8. In order to clone a virtual server running Linux, the partition must be mounted by path.
-This is done by default for the node (gpok3) that we created in the previous section.
+This is done by default for the node (gpok3) that we created in the previous section and in general, for nodes provision by xCAT using the default templates.